 Half-turn rotation of polarity inversion line associated with formation of quadrupolar-like structure via flux emergence

-We performed a three-dimensional MHD simulation for reproducing emergence of a twisted flux tube to investigate half-turn rotation of a neutral line or polarity inversion line (PIL) in a solar surface.
+We performed a three-dimensional MHD simulation of an emerging twisted flux tube to investigate what causes half-turn rotation of a neutral line/polarity inversion line (PIL) in a solar surface.
 When it emerged, the flux tube first produced a bipolar region with the PIL in the surface, followed by the half-turn rotation of the PIL associated with formation of quadrupolar-like structure.
-The magnetic field configuration in this structure is reminiscent of, but essentially different from the so-called inverse-polarity configuration proposed for magnetic structure of a solar filament/prominence.
-The physical mechanism for producing the half-turn rotation of the PIL was identified as W-loop emergence which may play a key role in stabilizing the magnetic structure of the filament/prominence.
+The magnetic field configuration is given by W-shaped field lines (W-loops), which is reminiscent of, but essentially different from the so-called inverse-polarity configuration proposed for magnetic structure of a solar filament/prominence.
+We demonstrated that W-loop emergence is the underlying physical process responsible for the formation of quadrupolar-like structure and the half-turn rotation of the PIL.
+The W-loop emergence may play a key role in stabilizing the magnetic structure of the filament/prominence.

 Reference